robertsahlin/google-big-query-hacks/README.md

 Errors are logged to a daily log file in the logs folder.
 Example "gbq_20150223.log".

 #Scheduled tasks
 Windows Task scheduler ignores script errors and doesn’t provide a way to run retries, hence we use a helper batch-script (scriptscheduler.bat) to take care of that logic.
 The batch-script is located in the same folder as the python scripts.
+Unfortunately task scheduler seems to limit the number of characters in arguments to 350.
+Hence, long queries must be put in job specific config files.
-The script is called with at least 3 arguments:
+The script is called with at least 3 arguments: scriptscheduler.bat <retries> <sleep> <command>
-- Number of retries
+- <retries> = Number of retries
-- Time between retries
+- <sleep> = Time between retries (in seconds)
-- The command to be executed
+- <command> = The command to be executed

 Example: *scriptscheduler.bat 12 1800 gbq.py -cf ./travel_table/travel_table_range.cfg*